RohithAkula22/Git-and-GitHub-Tutorial/README.txt

 14. `git diff commit1 commit2` --> gives the difference between two commits.

-15. `` --> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command.
+15. `git commit m <your commit message>` --> If we want to avoid opening a text editor like vim/nano to add commit message we can use this following command.